codesolutions/tasks/README.md

 1.  **Dependencies**: Ensure you have Python 3 and the `requests` library installed.
     ```bash
     pip install requests
+    # OR if that is not working, add virtual env (preferred):
+    python3 -m venv .venv
+    source .venv/bin/activate
+    python3 -m pip install requests selenium
     ```
     For desktop notifications on Linux, the following tools are required:
     ```bash